ArmandPhilippot/apeu/README.md

 }
 ```

-You can find all available tokens in the design system (accessible under `/design-system` in your browser).
+You can find all the available tokens in the design system (accessible under `/design-system` in your browser).

 ### Add a new language

 To add a new language for this website, you need to create a new JSON file in `src/translations` using the locale as filename.
 Here are the required steps:

-1. `cp content/en content/fr` and keep the filenames of the `pages` untranslated,
+1. `cp content/en content/es` and keep the filenames of the `pages` untranslated,
-2. `cp src/translations/en.json src/translations/fr.json`,
+2. `cp src/translations/en.json src/translations/es.json`,
-3. `nano src/translations/fr.json`, translate all the keys in your language then save the file,
+3. `nano src/translations/es.json`, translate all the keys in your language then save the file,
 4. `nano src/translations/index.ts`: in that file, import then reexport your new language,
-5. Copy the pages in `src/pages` in a new directory matching the locale you're adding (e.g. `src/pages/fr`) and translates the filename so that they match your translations in `src/translations`,
+5. Copy the pages in `src/pages` in a new directory matching the locale you're adding (e.g. `src/pages/es`) and translates the filename so that they match your translations in `src/translations`,
 6. The new language is now available!

 ### Use localized UI strings in templates